- The Ultimate Guide to a Product Manager's Job

 For those looking for something a little shorter and more timely, a bevy of blogs is the go-to resource for diving into a different topic or learning lessons from the travails of others.

-If audio ingestion of product management wisdom is preferrable, product management podcasts may be the answer.
+If audio ingestion of product management wisdom is preferable, product management podcasts may be the answer.
 They’ll turn an uninteresting commute into a learning platform or that refreshing afternoon walk into a master class.

 And if instant gratification, memes, and inspirational quotes are just what the doctor ordered, Twitter is always there to deliver.
 These female product management thought leaders make for great follows.
 There are also many Slack communities for product managers to chat with their peers.